Get Visa advice

 Last updated: October 18, 2020

-North Macedonia citizens need visa for travelling to South Korea as tourist.
+Saint Vincent and the Grenadines citizens need visa for travelling to Bhutan as tourist.
 COVID travel advice is country is Partially Open for travel.
-The stay is usually short with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for visa and a total of 7 documents are required.
-You can also find visa exemptions and useful tips from fellow travellers.
+The stay is usually short with a period of 14 days and visa expires in 14 days.
+Applicant is not required to be present when applying for visa and a total of 1 document is required.
+You can also find useful tips from fellow travellers.

 COVID-19 travel advice

-South Korea is Partially Open for travel.
+Bhutan is Partially Open for travel.
 You are required to have mandatory quarantine.
-Find travel restrictions, quarantine and entry requirements to visit South Korea.
+Find travel restrictions, quarantine and entry requirements to visit Bhutan.

-Documents required for South Korea tourist visa : 7
+Documents required for Bhutan tourist visa : 1

 Passport: Original Passport or Travel document with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.